ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 best fit.
 This means that if the best fit for the "full" case is a beam-sized Gaussian, the fit from the "psf" case will be chosen as it has more degrees of freedom and so a lower reduced chi-squared.

+When **numGaussFromGuess=true** and the fit converges but is poor, we test to see if an additional, confused component is present (that was not picked up by the original initial estimate).
+The fitted Gaussian is subtracted from the pixels, then the initial estimation algorithm is re-run.
+The brightest component found is added to the initial estimates provided to the fitting routine, and the fit is re-run with one extra Gaussian.
+This process continues until the fit does not converge.

 Accepting the fit